 If you’re in the middle of a group of toddlers and toddler speech delay tantrums rear their not-so-pretty heads, remove your child and yourself from the situation.
 If you’re by yourself with your child, redirect your child’s behavior and work to figure out what they are trying to communicate to you.
 Often, when toddlers with speech delays feel understood and heard, the inappropriate behavior settles down as well.

-Toddler Speech Delay Tantrums Behavior Management: Making A Difference For Your Child
+Toddler Speech Delay Tantrums Behaviour Management: Making A Difference For Your Child

 There are a handful of other behavior management skills you can utilize when your toddler is having a tantrum because of a speech delay issue.
 It’s a given that if they are hitting or hurting themselves or others, you want to stop that behavior and redirect.